Nexedi/jio/docs/sphinx/source/available_storages.rst

 .. _list-of-available-storages:

 List of Available Storages
 ==========================

-JIO save his job queue in a workspace which is localStorage by default.
+JIO saves his job queue in a workspace which is localStorage by default.
-Provided storage descirption are also stored, and it can be dangerous if we store passwords.
+Provided storage descriptions are also stored, and it can be dangerous to store passwords.

 The best way to create a storage description is to use the (often) provided tool given by the storage library.
-The returned description is secured to avoid clear readable password. (enciphered password for instance)
+The returned description is secured to avoid clear readable password. (encrypted password for instance)

 When building storage trees, there is no limit on the number of storages you can use.
 The only thing you have to be aware of is compatability of simple and